GoogleChromeLabs/sw-precache/README.md

 support for `options`, which corresponds to the same options supported by a [`sw-toolbox` handler](https://github.com/GoogleChrome/sw-toolbox#options).

-For example, the following defines runtime caching behavior for two different URL patterns, using a different handler for each, and specifying a dedicated cache with maximum size for requests matching `/articles/`:
+For example, the following defines runtime caching behavior for two different URL patterns.
+It uses a different handler for each, and specifies a dedicated cache with maximum size for requests that match `/articles/`:

 ```js
 runtimeCaching: [{